Virtual1/100-days-kallaway-log/README.md

 ** Today's Progress**: Going to do some more fcc, see if I can get up to one of the projects.
 Really want to make something useful.
 Also planning to do something else - learn Markdown.
 Yip, I don't know markdown.

+**XX nope - didn't work out that way.
+My brain seems to be slush today.
+Maybe tomorrow will be better.... **